SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

         return image, mask
 ```

-Now our dataset class is ready to be used in the dataloader.
+Now our dataset class is ready to be used in the DataLoader.

 ### The Model

-This architure is a completely convolutional architure.
+This architecture is an entirely convolutional architecture.

-As mentioned previously, we have 3 parts in the architure - Encoder, Bottleneck and Decoder.
+As mentioned previously, we have 3 parts in the architecture - Encoder, Bottleneck and Decoder.

 Importing the required libraries.

 ```python
 import torch
 import torch.nn as nn
 import torchvision.transforms.functional as TF
 ```

-Each module in the architure, is a double conv block.
+Each module in the architecture is a double convolution block.
 We will create that here.

 ```python
 class doubleConv(nn.Module):